This post may contain affiliate links. Read my affiliate link disclosure here

 Are you overwhelmed with how to start building a food storage?
 You want to store food, but not waste space with food you don’t know how to use or will eat?
 Read below for 5 steps you can take to start you food storage and make it work for you.

 1. Be Aware

-This month start being more aware of meals your family love!
-Look for meals that are quick to make, a little more convenient (such as using canned items), and don’t have a ton of fresh ingredients (if they do, that’s OK to).
+This month start being more aware of the meals you make and make a note of the ones family love!
+Look for meals that are quick to make, a little more convenient (such as using canned items), and don’t have a ton of fresh ingredients (if they do, that’s OK too).
 Do most of these meals involve rice?
 Beans?
+Noodles?
 What type of protein?
 Chicken?
 Beef?
 Turkey?
 Become aware of what your family likes and what your meals typically consist of.